Shugabuga/OpenSkinJS/README.md

 Make sure to replace `appName` with your web app's name.
 This is used for skin developers to fine-tune their skins for your site.

+## Skin Designers

+If you are a skin designer, use `example.oskin` to assist in making new skins.
+Please refer to the specific application for properties that might be used for said application, on top of the defaults.

 ## Usage

 ### Fetching the Skin